-VSCM 416 - Words at Work in Communication Design
+VSCM 416 - Words at Work in Communication Design 3 credits (4.5 hours | Studio)

 Prerequisite: One of VSCD 329, VSCA 323, VSCM 322, or VSCI 327.

 This advanced studio course uses design thinking to develop students' abilities in working with texts and images.
 It draws on a range of professional writing forms selected to align with individual students' interests and utilizes various techniques and approaches to combining texts and images.
 Professional writing forms considered in the course may include screenwriting, websites, advertising copywriting, brochures, and editorials.
 Students will practice research, composition, and editing across a variety of genres of writing and visual forms to facilitate communication skills.